sydney-machine-learning/surrogate-assisted-parallel-tempering/README.md

 ## Running the tests

-Data for the experiments are given: [data](https://github.com/sydney-machine-learning/surrogate-assisted-parallel-tempering/tree/master/DATA)
+Datasets for the experiments are given: [data](https://github.com/sydney-machine-learning/surrogate-assisted-parallel-tempering/tree/master/DATA)

 ###  Experiments